3nd3r1/ttk91-vscode/README.md

 ## Installation

--   To start using this extension with Visual Studio Code copy it into the `<user home>/.vscode/extensions` folder and restart Code.
+-   Download the latest vsix file from releases and open it!

 ## Errors